davidbrowne/dsga/README.md

 This may be a single header library, but if Visual Studio is being used, we recommend to also get the [dsga.natvis](VS2022/dsga.natvis) file for debugging and inspecting vectors and matrices in the IDE.
 While debugging this on Linux (WSL2: Windows Subsystem for Linux) with gcc in Visual Studio Code, we created a [.natvis](vscode/dsga-vscode.natvis) file for that too.

-Remember, this is a c++20 library, so that needs to be the minimum standard that you tell the compiler to use.
+This is a c++20 library, so that needs to be the minimum standard that you tell the compiler to use.

 ## Status

-Current version: `v1.2.3`
+Current version: `v1.2.4`

 * Breaking Change with v1.2.0
   * ```size``` and ```column_size``` functions in the various classes are now static member functions, tied to static data members of type ```std::integral_constant```